alttpo/rex/rexlang.md

 ## Data Types
 Rexlang uses only `u8` and `u16` types for primitive values.

-Pointer types `*T` are only defined for documentation purposes; pointers are simply `u16` memory addresses.
+Pointer types `*T` are defined for documentation purposes; pointers are simply `u16` memory addresses.

 ## Stack
-The stack grows downward from higher memory addresses to lower memory addresses.

 All values on the stack must be of size `u16`.
 This keeps the implementation simple and efficient.

 ## Binary program format